 On top of my game again.
 I have accomplished so many things in my life.
 There were many ups and downs, but I am not done yet.

-Build my consulting and management company and bring to a new level or simply join a team, teach them, learn from them and help them reach their goals.
+Build my consulting and management company and bring it to a new level or simply join a team, teach them, learn from them and help them reach their goals.
 The sky is the limit.

 What is the one book that you recommend our community should read and why?